dahas/docker-dev-stack/README.md

 ##### What is ...

 `command: ["./wait-for-it.sh", "db:3306", "--", "npm", "start"]`
-We need this little shell script to asure that the database container has already been set up before we connect to it.
+We need this little shell script to ensure that the database container has already been set up before we connect to it.
 Otherwise our node app would run into an error.

 ##### And what is ...
 `command: --default-authentication-plugin=mysql_native_password`